MathPel/Mathieu-Pellen/content/event/example/index.md

 #   postcode: '94305'
 #   country: United States

-summary: A discussion of vector-boson scattering at the LHC.
+summary: A discussion of Electroweak corrections for Standard Model processes.
-abstract: Vector-boson scattering (VBS) processes have just started to be measured at the Large Hadron Collider (LHC).
-This is particularly exciting because this class of processes has been thought to be a possible window to new physics.
-But VBS is also interesting in its own right because it probes the Standard Model in extreme phase-space regions at high energy.
-The measurement of such processes is particularly challenging due to their low rates and large background.
-In this talk, I review necessary theoretical inputs to perform such measurements.
+abstract: In this talk, I review the recent progress for the computation of electroweak corrections for Standard Model processes.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2021-04-19T16:15:00Z"
+date: "2021-06-14T15:40:00Z"
 all_day: false

 ## Schedule page publish date (NOT talk date).